 Nizar Farsakh is a trainer, private consultant, and public speaker who focuses his work around leadership, negotiation and advocacy.
-He used to work at the Project On Middle East Democracy in Washington D.C. where he focused on building the advocacy capacity of Arab civil society.
-Before that he served as the General Director of the PLO Delegation in Washington DC for two years.
 Between 2003 and 2008 Farsakh served as an adviser to senior Palestinian leaders including President Mahmoud Abbas, Prime Minister Salam Fayyad and various ministries.
 He is currently involved in several non-violence initiatives in Palestine and the U.S.

 Sulaiman Khatib is an elected member of the Peace NGO’s Forum.
 He is Co-Founder and former Director of Combatants for Peace, and was nominated for the 2017 & ’18 Nobel Peace Prize, on behalf of Combatants for Peace.
 He is a local organizer who has been recognized internationally for his contributions to promoting, peace, social justice and equality for all.
 He is a renown speaker and lecturer worldwide.